vortex-logger/vortex-logger/docs/redaction.md

 ## Overhead

-Bingo's redaction functionality is built on top of [`fast-redact`](https://github.com/davidmarkclements/fast-redact) which adds about 2% overhead to `JSON.stringify` when using paths without wildcards.
+Zenlog's redaction functionality is built on top of [`fast-redact`](https://github.com/davidmarkclements/fast-redact) which adds about 2% overhead to `JSON.stringify` when using paths without wildcards.

-When used with bingo logger with a single redacted path, any overhead is within noise - a way to deterministically measure its effect has not been found.
+When used with zenlog logger with a single redacted path, any overhead is within noise - a way to deterministically measure its effect has not been found.
 This is because it is not a bottleneck.

 However, wildcard redaction does carry a non-trivial cost relative to explicitly declaring the keys